The best sales to shop today: Casper, Mattress Firm and more mattresses - CNN Underscored

 Mattress Firm

 If you need a new mattress, chances are you’ll find it at Mattress Firm.
 The mega mattress retailer is home to hundreds of mattresses — not to mention other sleep essentials like bedding and furniture — from tons of brands.
-And now you can shop Mattress Firm’s full range sleep-centric offerings with 10% off sitewide when you use code CNNSLEEP at checkout.
+And now you can shop Mattress Firm’s full range of sleep-centric offerings with 10% off sitewide when you use code CNNSLEEP at checkout.
 This promo code also stacks with other discounts on the site, so you can be sure you’re getting the best deal possible.

 Nectar

 Nectar makes mattress shopping as easy as ordering, unboxing and unrolling — and now you can spend even less on the brand’s soft, supportive memory foam mattresses.
-With code CNNSLEEP, Underscored readers can save up to $400 on your mattress purchase, plus get $399 worth of accessories for free, including a pillow, sheet set and mattress protector.
+With code CNNSLEEP, Underscored readers can save up to $400 on their mattress purchase, plus get $399 worth of accessories for free, including a pillow, sheet set and mattress protector.

 Avocado

 If you’re looking for a mattress made from organic materials, Avocado is your best bet.
-The mattress brand is renowned for its handcrafted, organic mattresses that are sustainably made with only non-toxic materials.
-And now, you can enjoy $225 off Avocado’s 9-inch Latex Mattress with code CNNSLEEP.
+The mattress brand is renowned for its handcrafted, organic mattresses that are sustainably made with only nontoxic materials.
+And now you can enjoy $225 off Avocado’s 9-inch Latex Mattress with code CNNSLEEP.
 This biodegradable model features 9 inches of organic latex, plus organic cotton and organic wool, three zones, four handles, bounce dampening layers and a low profile to deliver your best sleep ever, naturally.

 Allswell